hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/project.md

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+The user would first enter their data using simple phrases like "log broccoli 100 calories" or "log weight 150".
+Ideally the user can create custom meals as variables and just enter the name for that if it is a meal they have often and don't want to log every specific item each time.
+Another feature would be creating custom graphs.
+If there are certain parameters for a graph that the user is specifically interested in, they can save that as a variable as well, so they don't have to type out thise specific settings every time.
+Generating a graph that looks at weight over the last 5 days would look something like this: "Graph(last 5 days, weight)".
+The user could then save this as a variable, so they just have to type in the name of the graph next time they want to look at it.
+Also, the user can create a dashboard which contains a collection of graphs that can be printed together.

 ### Operation (semantics)